pdxmele/python-geodata-bffs/presentation.md

 ###Example: Keep only the GPX tracks that are in Portland

-Let's say you have no idea what spatial analysis is.
+You say you have no idea what spatial analysis is?
 That's fine!
 Here's a really simple example of it:

 1. Get Portland/your city as GeoJSON from your source of choice.
 I used an [RLIS](http://rlisdiscovery.oregonmetro.gov/) polygon dataset of the cities in the metro region and pulled Portland out of it.
 2. Next, try [a script like this](https://github.com/pdxmele/python-geodata-bffs/blob/master/code_examples/shapely_example.py):